drush-ops/drush/README.txt

 platform.

 * To use drush from the command line, you'll need a CLI-mode capable PHP binary.
-The minimum required PHP version is 4.3.0 (PHP 5.x is OK, too).
+The minimum required PHP version is 5.2.
 * drush should also run on Windows, however, drush modules might make use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).